framevuerk/framevuerk/README.md

 // If you handle styles with webpack, import this.
 Else you can include this via <link rel="stylesheet">
 import 'framevuerk/dist/framevuerk.css'

-// IDate package, just if you want support jalaali dates for fvDatepicker import IDate from 'idate'
+// IDate package, just if you want globally support jalaali dates for fvDatepicker import IDate from 'idate'
 Framevuerk.use('date', IDate)